 Offer Backers a Reward for Sharing

-Many projects have found offering a reward to people for sharing is very effective way of getting the word out.
+Many projects have found offering a reward to people for sharing is a very effective way of getting the word out.
 For this, you will need to link to another page where backers can share your project and then collect their email so you can send them their reward for doing so.
 Project Timeline: detail the planned schedule for the campaign, production and delivery Call to Action You need to close to sell.
 Help people by making it clear what they need to do to back your project.
 Close your project page with a clear call to action.

 Let them know the Project Timeline